MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-cluster.md

 ---
 title: Deploy deploy a workload cluster in Azure Kubernetes Service on Azure Stack HCI
-description: In this tutorial, learn how to create an AKS on Azure Stack HCI cluster and to use kubectl to connect to the Kubernetes master node.
+description: In this tutorial, learn how to create an AKS on Azure Stack HCI cluster and to use kubectl to connect to the Kubernetes control plane node.
 services:
 ms.topic: tutorial
 ms.date: 04/22/2022